How To Set Up Utilities For The First Time in Japan

 What to know before applying for utilities in Japan

-Before you move into your new place in Japan, you should apply for your utilities at least two weeks before you move in.
+Before you move into your new place in Japan, you should apply for your utilities at least two weeks before your move-in date.

 Full name